 WW: And where was that again?
 Was that in high school?

 LP: That was in high school.
 That was in high school.
 We moved from Asbury Park to what was known as Atlantic Highlands, and I went to Middletown Township High School.

 WW: Where did you go to university at?

 LP: I went to the university at West Virginia State.
 West Virginia University.
 That particular time, it was an integrated school, and black students were on campus and other students commuted.
 Since then, it's changed over completely now.
-It's about an 80% white school.
+It's about an 80 percent white school.
 My college days were great days.
-My father told me, “these will be the best four years of your life.
+My father told me, “These will be the best four years of your life.
 Enjoy it, but also learn.”
 I was involved in a lot of stuff in college.
 Matter of fact, when I graduated, I was voted the most versatile student.
 I wasn't sure what that meant, but when I looked at my pictures and at other folks' pictures, I got to see that I did a lot of stuff.
 I was involved in a lot of stuff.
 So I enjoyed it.
 My father told me that – my freshman year was okay.
 My sophomore year I was pledging, my grades went down.
-So my dad said “look, I'm gonna tell you something.
-If you get on the Dean's List I'll buy you a car.
+So my dad said, “Look, Lonnie, I'm going to tell you something.
+If you get on the Dean's List I'll buy you a car."
 “Whoa!
 Why did you wait so long to tell me that?”
 Stayed on the Dean's List from that point on.
 And he bought me a car.
 Bought me a sportscar.

 WW: Your position seemed pretty clear in high school.
 Did you expand on that when you were at University?

-LP: I was going there from 1959, good question, 1959 to 1963.
-Back in those days you graduated in four years there wasn't no ifs, and or buts.
+LP: I was going there from 1959 — good question — 1959 to 1963.
+Back in those days you graduated in four years.
+It wasn't no ifs, and, or buts.
 Wasn't no five years, six – no, four years.
 So I graduated in four years.

 WW: During your time at university the Freedom Rides were going on, other civil rights marches.
 Were you involved in any of them?